Residential Summer Camp

 - Snacks if you would like something particular.
 We do provide snacks and meals.

 - Medications, if necessary

 - Personal mementos from home (stuffed animal, family photo or other special object)

 - It’s nice to include a secret note from Mom or Dad to be found when unpacking

 NEW LOCATION!
-Our accommodations consist of two cabins in a wooded setting, a kitchenette and bathroom facilities.
+Our accommodations consist of two air conditioned cabins in a wooded setting, a kitchen and bathroom facilities.
 There will be a separate “multi-shower unit” provided for daily use within close proximity to housing.